firecat53/keepmenu/README.rst

   entered passphrase for `pw_cache_period_min` minutes after the last activity.
 - Configure the characters and groups of characters used during password generation in the config file (see config.ini.example for instructions).
-  Multiple character sets can be selected on the fly when using Rofi.
+  Multiple character sets can be selected on the fly when using Rofi if the `-multi-select` option is passed via `dmenu_command`.
 - Optional Pinentry support for secure passphrase entry.
 - `Keepass field references`_ are supported.
 - Supports displaying of expiring/expired passwords and shows the expiry time where set